 When hiking, you’ll spot the arch far before you reach it, but be sure to hike all the way through it–the views are even more impressive on the opposite side of the arch.

-Once you finish visiting Corona Arch, there is an option to add Pinto Arch to your hike as well.
+Once you finish visiting Corona Arch, you can add Pinto Arch to your hike as well.

 The detour will take about 30 minutes, give or take, and while Pinto Arch is not as impressive of a landmark as Corona Arch, it’s still absolutely worth visiting!